 Rachel’s passing is a tremendous loss to Scripps Oceanography and the entire UC San Diego community.

 A fund to support graduate students at Scripps has been established in her memory.
-Please click here to make a gift.
+Make a gift.

 You may also call or mail your gift in Rachel’s memory to: